-Asphalt and concrete are probably the most common types of pavement used for several projects, such as driveways, parking lots, roads, sidewalks, etc.
+Asphalt and concrete are probably the two most common types of pavement used for several projects, such as driveways, parking lots, roads, sidewalks, home garages, walkways, sidewalks, curbs, patios, etc.

 Benefits of Asphalt

 94% of US roads are paved with asphalt, and for good reason.
 Asphalt pavements are: